Aircloak/aircloak/air/docs/content/sql/query-results.md

 * Use the noise reporting functions (e.g. `count_noise()`) to determine how much noise is added.
 * Remember that outlying values are *flattened*: sums, row counts, and maxes may be quite inaccurate when users with extreme outlying values are in the data.
 * Look for the `*` output row to gauge how much data is being hidden.
-* Output rows with `NULL` probably mean that there are not enough distinct users to compute an anonymized aggregate.
+* Output rows with `NULL` probably mean that there are not enough distinct users to compute an anonymised aggregate.
 * In the Aircloak web interface, output rows in italics have more relative distortion.
 * Queries with fewer and simpler conditions have less noise.